SpectraLogic/ds3_python_sdk/README.md

 * For each chunk that can be processed, sent the object (this step can be done in parallel)
 * Repeat getting the list of available chunks until all chunks have been processed

-Here is an example of the above using the Python SDK for putting data:
+[An example of the above using the Python SDK for putting data] (samples/puttingData.py)

-[Putting data example] (samples/puttingData.py)

-Here is an example of getting data with the Python SDK:
+[An example of getting data with the Python SDK] (samples/gettingData.py)

-[Getting data example] (samples/gettingData.py)

-Here's an example of using getService and getBucket to list all accessible buckets and the names of their objects
+[An example of using getService and getBucket to list all accessible buckets and objects] (samples/listAll.py)

-[List all objects example] (samples/listAll.py)

-Here's an example of how give objects on the server a different name than what is on the filesystem, and how to delete the renamed objects as though they were organized by folder
+[An example of how give objects on the server a different name than what is on the filesystem, and how to delete objects by folder] (samples/renaming.py)

-[Renaming and folders example] (samples/renaming.py)